Functions for Working with Strings

 Arguments

-— String column or constant.
+encoded— String column or constant.
 If the string is not a valid Base64-encoded value, returns an empty string.

 Returned value